Entropy stable non-oscillatory fluxes: An optimized wedding of entropy conservative flux with non-oscillatory flux: Abstract

 \section{Abstract}

-This work settles the problem of constructing entropy stable non-oscillatory (ESNO) fluxes by framing it as a least square optimization problem.
-A flux sign stability condition is introduced and utilized to construct arbitrary order entropy stable flux as a convex combination of entropy conservative and non-oscillatory flux.
-This simple approach is robust which does not explicitly requires the computation of costly dissipation operator and high order reconstruction of scaled entropy variable for constructing the diffusion term.
-The numerical diffusion is optimized in the sense that entropy stable flux reduces to the underlying non-oscillatory flux.
-Different non-oscillatory entropy stable fluxes are constructed and used to compute the numerical solution of various standard scalar and systems test problems.
-Computational results show that entropy stable schemes are comparable in term of non-oscillatory nature of schemes using only the underlying non-oscillatory fluxes.
-Moreover, these entropy stable schemes maintains the formal order of accuracy of the lower order flux used in the convex combination.
+This work frames the problem of constructing non-oscillatory entropy stable fluxes as a least square optimization problem.
+A flux sign stability condition is defined for a pair of entropy conservative flux ($F^*$) and a non-oscillatory flux ($F^s$).
+This novel approach paves a way to construct non-oscillatory entropy stable flux ($\hat{F}$) as a simple combination of $(F^*$ and $F^s)$ which inherently optimize the numerical diffusion in the entropy stable flux ($\hat{F}$) such that it reduces to the underlying non-oscillatory flux ($F^s$) in the flux sign stable region.
+This robust approach is (i) agnostic to the choice of flux pair $(F^*,F^s)$, (ii) does not require the computation of costly dissipation operator and high order reconstruction of scaled entropy variable to construct the diffusion term.
+Various non-oscillatory entropy stable fluxes are constructed and exhaustive computational results for standard test problems are given which show that fully discrete schemes using these entropy stable fluxes do not exhibit nonphysical spurious oscillations in approximating the discontinuities compared to the non-oscillatory schemes using underlying fluxes ($F^s$) only.
+Moreover, these entropy stable schemes maintain the formal order of accuracy of the lower order flux in the pair.